rjmags1/slack-clone/docs/design.md

 Despite the fact that I have written the below schema in pseudo-SQL, the EF model will be generated in a code-first manner (i.e., not from a pre-existing Postgres database).
 This will allow me to take advantage of the developer-friendly migration strategy provided by EF; hopefully it is as convenient as it seems on paper.
 It will also allow me to organize my EF model into multiple subclasses of `DbContext`, as the scaffolding approach dumps all EF entity classes into a single `DbContext` class.

 The logic that wraps EF methods to interact with Postgres will be organized into `Store` interfaces and associated implementations to allow for dependency injection. `Store` interfaces specify query behaviors associated with entities (i.e., `IUserStore` will specify methods for CRUD operations on user data in the database).
 The implementations of these interfaces will contain EF method calls, and some of them will involve dynamic building of LINQ queries with `Func` delegates/`Expression` trees to implement the filtering behaviors specified in the graphql schema.
-There are several projects endorsed by the GraphQL.NET docs that auto-generate GraphQL schemas from an EF model, which object field resolvers containing EF method calls for you.
+There are several projects endorsed by the GraphQL.NET docs that auto-generate GraphQL schemas from an EF model, with object field resolvers containing EF method calls for you.
 For now I am choosing to forego using such tools to manually handle certain complicated cases myself and improve my C#/Entity skills.

 #### Testing

 Each of the `Store` method implementations will be unit tested to ensure correct functionality and to enable immediate detection of breaking changes.
 Unit tests will be created at method implementation time and should assert on correct data loading.
 Any non-trivial helper methods will also have unit tests written at implementation time.
 Unit tests will be performed with an exact copy of the current 'production' database schema with representative test data.
-I will probably write a script in Python that generates raw SQL that can then be used to fill a production database schema copy with test data, based on the structure of the schema (i.e., so the python script does not need constant updating).

 <hr>